Charles Baldwin (American football)

-Charles Baldwin (born May 28, 1994) is an American football tackle who played college football for Alabama, Kansas and Youngstown State.
+Charles Baldwin (born May 28, 1994) is an American former football tackle who played college football for Alabama, Kansas and Youngstown State.

-Early life and high school
+Early life

 Baldwin attended Windsor High School in Windsor, Connecticut.
 In 2013 he was selected on the Connecticut Class-L All-State team and All-Courant Offensive Team.

-College
+College career

 After high school, Baldwin went the junior college route and played for ASA College.
 He received second-team NJCAA All-America honors in 2015.
 He was a five star recruit coming out of JUCO with offers from Virginia Tech, South Carolina, Mississippi, Michigan State, Miami (FL), Georgia, Connecticut and Alabama.
 He committed to Alabama in June 2015.

 Baldwin spent the spring of 2016 at Alabama but sat out the regular season and transferred to Kansas.
 He did not play at Kansas either.
 In December 2017, he entered the transfer portal again and transferred to Youngstown State for the 2018 season.